Joining a Tournament

 Only players completing the tournament will be awarded prizes.

 Because of a bug removing all stops is not allowed.

 You may only enter a given tournament once (either on the same account or multiple accounts).

 Penny Dreadful tournaments follow official Magic Online tournament rules and do not allow draws, unlike some other player-run events.

 Dropping from the tournament in the elimination rounds will result in the forfeit of your next match.

-If a player realizes they have the wrong deck mid-game they receive a game loss for that game.
+If a player (or PDBot) realizes they have the wrong deck mid-game they receive a game loss for that game.
 The match should be recreated with the right deck and games conceded to get the match into the right state.